 We really had a great time answering all the questions.

-In case you were one of those too shy to ask your questions, here are a few we answered…
+In case you were one of those that was too shy to ask your questions, here are a few we answered…

 How Long Did It Take You To Build This?